stucchio/Homepage/content/assorted_links_may_25_2016.md

 [Simpson's Paradox](https://growthecon.com/blog/Decomposition/).

 [Professors intentionally slow down science to make themselves look better](http://lemire.me/blog/2016/05/06/professors-intentionally-slow-down-science-to-make-themselves-look-better).
 Great article on the perverse incentives of academic publishing, and a call to "find all government-funded studies without reporting and openly shame the offenders."

+[The Rise of the Trollbot](http://www.antipope.org/charlie/blog-static/2016/04/rise-of-the-trollbot.html).
+Number (4) on this list - controlling filter bubbles - is scary.
+Then again, Facebook [may already be doing this](http://gizmodo.com/former-facebook-workers-we-routinely-suppressed-conser-1775461006).

 ## Econ and social sci